C-W-D-Harshit/ytdimmer/README.md

 ## 🔒 Privacy & Security

-- **No Data Collection** - YTDimmer doesn't collect or transmit any user data
+- **No Data Collection** - YT Dimmer doesn't collect or transmit any user data
 - **Local Processing** - All video analysis happens locally on your device
 - **Minimal Permissions** - Only requests necessary permissions for functionality
 - **Open Source** - Full source code available for transparency